 The beauty of Bahrain stems beyond its rich culture and pristine shores, however.
 It offers a multitude of entertainment, art, shopping, and historical destinations.

-Although the things to do in Bahrain can extend over days and weeks, it is possible to get the best of this island nation in just three days.
+Although the things to do in Bahrain can extend over days and weeks, it is possible to get the best activities in Bahrain in just three days.

 Here are the top 10 things to do in Bahrain: